 Based on significant contributions to the International Guide Academy and the Travel and Tourism Industry, as well as 10 or more years of instructing at IGA, Connie Dineen, Sid Wilson, and Doug Paterson recently were named as "Senior Instructors".

 Connie Dineen, CTG, CITM graduated from both of the IGA programs and was first in her class in both certification programs.
-She has her M.A. and teaching experience as well as being a Tour Director in over 20 states, Washington D.C. and Canada, Belgium, Holland and Germany.
+She has her M.A. and teaching experience as well as being a Tour Director in over 20 states, Washington D.C. and Canada, Belgium, The Netherlands, Cuba, and Germany.
 She is a Fulbright exchange teacher with assignments in Europe.
 She has worked for Saga Holidays, Mayflower Tours, New Millennium Tours, Tour USA, Colorado Charters, Travel Organizers, Colorado Charter, Denver and Beyond, The Arrangers, and Operation Altitude.
 Connie is a volunteer docent at the Molly Brown House in Denver and brings her years of experiences to the classroom.
 "I do not consider my career as a Tour Director merely a job.
 It can truly be said that Tour Directing is the frosting on the cake."